 Weeks after the season ended, Webber got to face off against Barkley again.
 This time it was in the playoffs.
-And in Game 3 of the Suns and Warriors series, Barkley had arguably his best performance ever in a box score busting game between the Suns and Warriors, where both teams scored over 70 first half points: the score after an exhausting two quarters was 74-73 with the Suns up by 1.
-The most shocking stat of the 1st half was Barkley having a playoff record 38 of the 74 first-half points.
-He made his first 11 shots of the game and his 27 1st quarter points were also just 2 shy of Eric “Sleepy” Floyd’s record.
-He finished the game, and sweep of the Warriors, with a career-high 56 on 23 of 31 shooting.
+And in Game 3 of the Suns and Warriors series, Barkley had arguably his best performance ever in a boxscore-busting game: Both teams scored over 70 first half points and the score after an exhausting two quarters was 74-73 with the Suns up by just 1.
+The most shocking stat of the first half was Barkley having a playoff record 38 of the 74 first-half points.
+He made his first 11 shots of the game and his 27 1st quarter points were also just two shy of Eric “Sleepy” Floyd’s record.
+He finished the game, and sweep of the Warriors, with a career-high 56 on 23-of-31 shooting.

 “Obviously, I was making a lot of shots tonight,” Barkley said.
 “They kind of forced the issue by not doubling me.
 I hope it’s not the last time I see single coverage.
 I kind of like it.
 It was a good workout.”

 Rookie Chris Webber’s post game comments supported Barkley’s by saying Chuck basically took the shots that were given to him and like a true MVP, he made them.

 “It wasn’t luck, He was taking shots we wanted him to take.
 We wanted him to take three-pointers.
 It was incredible.”